Christina Kay

-Christina Kay (11 June 1878 – 23 May 1951), who was born in Edinburgh and died in Midhope, West Lothian, was a Scottish school teacher and served as an inspiration for Miss Jean Brodie, the leading character in the novel The Prime of Miss Jean Brodie by Muriel Spark.
+Christina Kay (11 June 1878 – 23 May 1951) was a Scottish school teacher and served as an inspiration for Miss Jean Brodie, the leading character in the novel The Prime of Miss Jean Brodie by Muriel Spark.

 Private life

 Kay, an only child, was born at 4 Grindlay Street, Edinburgh, where she lived most of her life.
 She was a pupil at the James Gillespie's School for Girls from the age of five, and she later taught there.
 Her father, Alexander Kay, a cabinet maker, died when she was 15.
 She continued to live with her mother and cared for her until her death in 1913.

 Kay was a devout Christian and remained unmarried.
 She is buried in Abercorn Cemetery, West Lothian, as she had wished.

 Career

 Kay was trained as a teacher at the Church of Scotland College, Edinburgh, between 1897 and 1899.
 She was described as an "exemplary" student.
 She taught at the James Gillespie's School for Girls.
 Because she did not have a university degree she remained a class mistress and did not get promotion.
 She retired in 1942.